oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Horizontal-scaling/Auto-scaling.md

 10.0.10.4   157m         7%     1232Mi          18%
  ```

-Note that this was from a cluster with three nodes, depending on the side of the cluster you will see a differend number of lines output.
+Note that this was from a cluster with three nodes, depending on the size of your cluster you will see a different number of nodes output.

 We can also see the status of the pods in terms of what they are using